Triplemanía II-B

-Triplemanía II-B was a major lucha libre, or professional wrestling event Asistencia Asesoría y Administración (AAA) that took place at Auditorio Benito Juárez in Zapopan, Jalisco on May 15, 1994.
+Triplemanía II-B was a major professional wrestling event Asistencia Asesoría y Administración (AAA) that took place at Auditorio Benito Juárez de Zapopan in Zapopan, Jalisco on May 15, 1994.
 The show was the second of three Triplemanía II shows held in 1994, preceded by Triplemanía II-A, with a subsequent show held in 12 days later.
 1994 was the first year AAA held multiple Triplemanía shows in a year, a tradition they would continue through 1997, after which Triplemanía became a single annual event.
 The annual Triplemanía show(s) are AAA's biggest show of the year, serving as the culmination of major storylines and feature wrestlers from all over the world competing in what has been described as AAA's version of WrestleMania or their Super Bowl event.
+The event aired on June 5, 1994 and June 12, 1994 in two parts as episodes of AAA's weekly television program Sin Límite.